huaaaliu/RGBX_Semantic_Segmentation/README.md

 ## Result
-We offer the pre-trained weights on different RGBX datasets (Some weights are not avaiable yet, Due to the difference of training platforms, these weights may not be correctly loaded.):
+We offer the pre-trained weights on different RGBX datasets (Some weights are not available yet.
+Due to the difference of training platforms, these weights may not be correctly loaded):

 ### NYU-V2(40 categories)
 | Architecture | Backbone | mIOU(SS) | mIOU(MS & Flip) | Weight |